Updated: Jun 29, 2021

 It was a beautiful Thursday morning when my final doggie guest arrived for their overnight stay; this made the total dog count 8.
 My mission was to ensure every guest was comfortable and stayed calm through the night's coming festivities.
 Now, not all dogs are afraid of fireworks or other loud sounds.
 It is possible to train or desensitize your pets to these sounds so that they are not easily spooked.
 I had no way of knowing if any of these dogs are ready for the loud bangs and whistles instore for that night.
 Luckily I was ready.

-Before you start to, one must understand how dogs communicate, particularly the signs of stress.
+Before you start, one must understand how dogs communicate, particularly the signs of stress.
 Dogs communicate primarily through the use of their body language.
 That means you will look at every part of your dog, not just ears or tail.

 Does your dog look calm?